Blue (2009 film): Plot

-An opening sequence shows a famous ship, Lady in Blue, sinking in a storm, and the captain emerging alone on the seashore.
+An opening sequence shows a famous ship, Lady in Blue, sinking in a storm and the captain emerging alone on the seashore.

 Aarav runs a successful fishing company called Blue Fisheries in the Bahamas.
 Sagar works as a diver for Aarav's company.
 Sagar plans to marry his girlfriend Mona.
-Sagar's younger brother Sam meets Nikki, a female biker who actually works for underworld gangster Gulshan.
-Sam defeats Gulshan in a bike race, and asks Nikki out for dinner.
+Sagar's younger brother Sam meets Nikki, a female biker who actually works for underworld gangster Gulshan in Bangkok.
+Sam defeats Gulshan in a bike race and asks Nikki out for dinner.
 Gulshan asks Sam to work for him, but Sam refuses unless there's a large sum of money involved.

 Nikki explains to Sam that the job would pay $50,000.
 Gulshan hires Sam, but is actually set up by Gulshan and ends up costing Gulshan $50 million.
-Sam does not have the money, and doesn't think Gulshan will find him in the Bahamas.
-Sam arrives at Aarav's company and Sagar welcomes him happily.
+Sam does not have the money and doesn't think Gulshan will find him in the Bahamas.
+Sam arrives at Aarav's company, and Sagar welcomes him happily.
 However, in the Bahamas, Sam is confronted by Gulshan and chased by his crew.
 Aarav saves Sam's life.

-Sam tells Aarav what he did, Aarav tells Sagar about the situation.
+Sam tells Aarav what he did, and Aarav tells Sagar about the situation.
 Sam tries to convince Sagar to retrieve the treasure from Lady in Blue.
 Sagar refuses.
-Gulshan bombs Sagar's home, and kidnaps Mona, with a ransom of $50 million or Sam for her return.
+Gulshan bombs Sagar's home and kidnaps Mona with a ransom of $50 million or Sam for her return.
 Sam decides that they need to go and rescue Mona as they already killed Nikki.
-They decide to find the treasure, pay off Gulshan and use the rest of the money to live comfortably.
-Sagar is still hesitant and it is revealed that Sagar has a haunted and shocking past with Lady in Blue.
-Years ago, Sagar had to abandon his archaeologist father, Aadesh Singh, on the ship, to save his own life.
+They decide to find the treasure, pay off Gulshan, and use the rest of the money to live comfortably.
+Sagar is still hesitant, and it is revealed that Sagar has a haunted and shocking past with Lady in Blue.
+Years ago, Sagar had to abandon his archaeologist father, Aadesh Singh, on the ship to save his own life.
 Sagar finally agrees to help.